 Kari Martindale’s Writing Projects

-During my 3+ years as an expat, I have kept busy with writing, traveling, and blogging.
-When we return to the States in May 2016, I’ll expand my writing career.
+During nearly four years as an expat, I kept busy with writing, traveling, and blogging.
+We recently returned to the States.
+In addition to language services, I will be expanding my writing career.
 Here are some of my biggest projects:

 Based on the past two years of travels with Some Guy’s Hat (SGH), June’s Hat is the fictional story of 4 generations of women.
 When one retires to follow the trail of a such a hat, the two younger generations reluctantly join her.
 While retracing history, they learn much more than they’d intended–about family, war, marriage, and one another.
 This manuscript is in progress.

-The Repatriation Project is the working title of the manuscript I have begun writing about both our time as expats in Germany, and our upcoming experience of repatriating, which will begin when we move back to the States this June.
-While making cultural and social comparisons between the two nations, I will be focusing on my daughter’s challenges and experiences as she re-enters American culture.
-After observing our experiences over a period of one year, I will finish the manuscript.
+The Repatriation Project is the working title of the manuscript I have begun writing about our time as expats in Germany and experience of repatriating.
+I will be focusing on my daughter’s challenges and experiences as she re-enters American culture.
+After observing her over a period of one year, I will finish the manuscript.